-Especially if your business is involved with giving your clients advice or knowledge, you'll want to have professional liability insurance.
-Professional liability insurance also covers your business should you be accused of failing to complete a job to a satisfactory standard.
+Especially if your business is involved with giving your clients advice or knowledge, you'll want to have professional indemnity insurance.
+Professional indemnity insurance also covers your business should you be accused of failing to complete a job to a satisfactory standard.

-Professional liability insurance, also called professional indemnity insurance, covers any advice you give to a client in your professional capacity and protects you should a client believe you have failed to produce work to a professional standard.
-For example, if you are an architect who has designed a building and in the course of the development it is found that the plans cannot be carried out and the work has to start again, or if you are an accountant, who gives your client financial advice which leads to them making a loss, then professional liability will protect you against professional negligence claims.
+Professional indemnity insurance, also sometimes called professional liability insurance, covers any advice you give to a client in your professional capacity and protects you should a client believe you have failed to produce work to a professional standard.
+For example, if you are an architect who has designed a building and in the course of the development it is found that the plans cannot be carried out and the work has to start again, or if you are an accountant, who gives your client financial advice which leads to them making a loss, then professional indemnity will protect you against professional negligence claims.

-Professional liability insurance is not relevant to all businesses.
-However, if you are in the business of selling your skills or knowledge then it may be prudent to take out professional liability cover.
-Many professions are required to have professional liability as part of their professional authorisation, including solicitors, accountants, architects, mortgage intermediaries, insurance brokers and financial advisers.
+Professional indemnity insurance is not relevant to all businesses.
+However, if you are in the business of selling your skills or knowledge then it may be prudent to take out professional indemnity cover.
+Many professions are required to have professional indemnity as part of their professional authorisation, including solicitors, accountants, architects, mortgage intermediaries, insurance brokers and financial advisers.
 Many consultants, advertising and PR agencies and designers also choose to have this type of insurance as it's often a condition of their contract.
-In addition, if you write articles for trade journals or magazines, then you may want to consider taking out Professional Liability Insurance to protect you should anyone want to sue you for libel or slander.
+In addition, if you write articles for trade journals or magazines, then you may want to consider taking out Professional indemnity Insurance to protect you should anyone want to sue you for libel or slander.